graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 ..................................

 You can run the graph on IPU hardware or on an IPU Model running on the host.
-The IPU model is an accurate simulation of the behaviour of the IPU hardware.
+The IPU Model is a simulation of the *behaviour* of the IPU hardware.
-It may be easier to debug problems, such as out-of-memory errors, using the IPU Model.
+It does not implement every aspect of a real IPU.
+For example, the IPU Model does not support replicated graphs in TensorFlow (see :ref:`replicated_graphs`).

 When using an IPU Model instead of actual IPU hardware, the runtime operations will behave exactly as they would on hardware.
 However, the profiler will